Her Escape: Plot

-Tom Walsh and his son Pete Walsh (Lon Chaney) are criminals, but his daughter Pauline is basically a good kid.
+Tom Walsh and his son Pete Walsh are criminals, but his daughter Pauline is basically a good kid.
 One day, while they are forcing her to act as a lookout for them, a group of Salvation Army singers gives her a pamphlet on how to lead a good life.
 Pauline tells her father and brother that she wants to repent and cannot go on aiding them in their life of crime any more.
 In a wild rage, Tom attacks his daughter with a knife, but he falls down the stairs and is killed.

 Pauline relocates to a much nicer town where she gets a job as nurse to a wealthy family that is planning to move out west.
 Pete follows her to her new home and confronts her in a park one day.
 Paul Reeves, a rich young mine owner, sees Pete harassing the young woman and comes to her rescue, knocking Pete down.
 Paul and Pauline soon after fall in love and get married.

 Meanwhile, her brother Pete has become the leader of an outlaw gang and is befriended by a drug addict he helps out in a barroom brawl.
 Pete is permanently blinded in a bar when a shaken beer bottle explodes in his eyes, and the dope addict becomes Pete's permanent companion.
 Soon after, Pete learns of his sister's marriage from the society pages of a newspaper.
 The dope fiend leads Pete to Pauline's home where Pete tries to get her to give him a large sum of money.
 She refuses and when Pete threatens to kill her, she flees.
 As Pete chases her, he falls down a flight of stairs and breaks his neck, dying the same way his father had done.